-Because Organon has implemented the entire Workhuman Cloud – recognition, performance management, and life events and community celebrations – they are able to deliver a more unified and positive employee experience.
+Because Organon has implemented the entire Workhuman Platform – recognition, performance management, and life events and community celebrations – they are able to deliver a more unified and positive employee experience.

 “Your employees don’t care about how you’re structured,” explained Iris.
 “They don’t care about how the HR team is set up, and who’s responsible for what.
 It’s one experience for them at the end of the day … If I was trying to promote a continuous cycle of feedback and check-ins — but we had an annual compensation process — that would be a real disconnect.
 That would be like driving with one foot on the gas, and one foot on the brake.”

 On the subject of culture, Organon’s CEO and executive team “wanted to be very intentional about the type of culture we were building for Organon,” recalled Iris.

 “They were working on it for years, defining the values and culture of the company … We really were able to act as change agents to create the type of culture that the business leaders wanted for Organon.
 And that’s why we were designing the way we are – because we know that culture is really shaped greatly by the performance management process.”